akshala/Assembler/README.md

 * If the opcode is one of the given opcodes, then it is added to the opcode table along with the operands if they are present.
 * Forward referencing is done in the first pass.
 If there is a symbol which has not been found even at the end of the first pass then an error message is shown.
 * If the operand is a variable then it is added to the symbol table.
 The address of the variable is assigned at the end of the program.
 It is assigned a one word address at the end.
-* If the operand is a literal then it is added to the literal table.
+* If the operand is a literal (Literal is of the form '=[value]') then it is added to the literal table.
 The address of the literal is assigned at the end of the program.
 It is assigned a one word address at the end.
 * If the input file does not have a stop statement in the end which is indicated by the keyword 'STP' then an error is shown.

 ### Second Pass